Chidera6/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a repository where the script is contained.
+This repository contains the script.